h2oai/nitro/docs/editing.md

 The following example uses `view()`, `view.add()` and `view.clear()` to modify the current view.

-The `location` argument indicates where to add, overwrite or clear boxes.
+The `at` argument indicates where to add, overwrite or clear boxes.

 - `foo`: from box `foo` (or at box `foo`).
 - `:foo`: before box `foo`.